ram19890/premnathenterprises.com/docs/gentoo.md

-#  **Gentoo Linux Complete Installation on Intel CPU V0.53(Documented on: 210815)**
+#  **Gentoo Linux Complete Installation on Intel CPU V0.54(Documented on: 210815)**

 > When installing gentoo make sure you keep the *BELOW URL PAGE OPEN* on another device, as you might see an outdated installation method if you care to follow this tutorial by now!
-This installation is done with minimum effort for installing the base system, without tangling with exterme detailing.
+This installation is done with minimum effort for installing the base system, without tangling with extreme detailing.

 [AMD64 HANDBOOK](https://wiki.gentoo.org/wiki/Handbook:AMD64/Full/Installation)

 ### **Basics (Before you continue, Check Below)**
-* Check the intergrity of the iso file with sha512sum checksum if necessary
+* Check the integrity of the iso file with sha512sum checksum if necessary
 * Download the gentoo minimum iso from the download page
 * Kindly have the fastest INTEL CPU & Internet connection at home(For moderate compilation speeds, as gentoo is pure source based distribution)
 * SSD or NVME please